 Essence of this Article

-The coagulation process that leads to haemostasis involves a complex set of protease reactions involving approximately 30 different proteins.
-These reactions convert fibrinogen to fibrin, which, together with platelets, form a stable thrombus.
+The coagulation process that leads to haemostasis involves a complex set of reactions involving approximately 30 different proteins.
+These reactions convert fibrinogen to fibrin, which, together with platelets, forms a stable thrombus.
 Several coagulation cascade models have been proposed, including the intrinsic and extrinsic pathway model and the more recent cell-based model.
-Building on these models, ongoing research has elucidated other components of the coagulation process including microparticles and the protein P-selectin.
+Building on these models, ongoing research has elucidated a role for other components of the coagulation process including microparticles and the protein P-selectin.
 An inherited or acquired imbalance in the coagulation system that leads to an increased risk of thrombosis is called thrombophilia.
 Approximately one in three patients with venous thromboembolism (VTE) has an inherited thrombophilia.

 The coagulation cascade